CMPCS - Condensed Matter Physics and Complex Systems

 Mission

 The Group of Condensed-Matter Physics and Complex Systems aims to develop Statistical Physics, Physics of Matter, fundamental Physics and their interdisciplinary applications.
 The group greatly promotes the synergic use of theoretical, computational and experimental methods in order to meet the novel challenges offered by science and engineering, from lifescience to nanoscience.
-The group structure consists of six sections, namely:
+The group involves various research Teams, as listed below.

 Main targets